 Similarly, participants who talk about life-styles or experiences which they have not divulged to family and community members (such as rape, addiction, communicable illness, or sexual orientation) and who may become identifiable, may be at risk of social harm.
 Additionally, whole communities may be at risk of social harm if they are identified with crime, violence, poverty, or any undesirable social characteristics, such that the community itself and members within it are shunned or made to suffer from negative stereotypes.

-In Part 3 of the Ethics Review Form you should list the types of social harms that may ensue and the corresponding measures you will take to mitigate them.
+In Part 2 of the application on URECA you should list the types of social harms that may ensue and the corresponding measures you will take to mitigate them.

-Children, patients, any person subject to discrimination, minorities, people with mental health conditions, those unable to give consent, sex workers, and incarcerated persons may all be considered to be vulnerable.
-If you are unsure of who in your field of study would be considered vulnerable, you should consult with your supervisor (in the case of students/supervised applicants) and/or your FREC.
+If you are unsure of who in your field of study would be considered vulnerable, you should consult with your supervisor (in the case of students/supervised applicants) and/or your FREC/REC.

 In some areas of study, research participants may be directly identified or identifiable, for example by having specific quotations or ideas attributed to them.
 You might also include example photographs of a research event or experimental set-up when publishing data that clearly reveals the identity of participants.
 Less directly, a description of a participant, such as 'a well know sportswoman who represented her country in heptathlon', may make identity obvious if there is only one such individual of a given age.